Fine Desserts

 Instructions

-• Cut a circle of parchment paper large enough to fit in the pot on top of the pears.
+• Add the pears to the pot, then cut a circle of parchment paper large enough to fit in the pot on top of the pears.
 Cut a small circle in the middle for venting and place it on top of the pears in the water.

 • Keep water at a very gentle simmer and cook until the pears can be easily pierced through with a knife, about 20 minutes (more or less, depending on the size, variety, and firmness of the pears).